minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ### `rethrow` (generic errors in map, filter, etc)`

-While affecting to the `throws` keyword, there should be to have in consideration the `rethrows` clause when a type is present in the method signature, altough there is no impact over rethrows, as it inherits from its inner throwing type:
+While affecting to the `throws` keyword, there should be to have in consideration the `rethrows` clause when a type is present in the method signature, altough there is no impact over `rethrows`, as it inherits from its inner throwing type:

 ```swift
 func foo<T>(_ block: () throws T -> Void) rethrows T